Skip to Main Content

 Los Vaqueros Trail from Black Hills Trail to Canada Trail

 Nesting golden eagles are extremely sensitive to the presence of people.
 They will leave their nest if they see people nearby.
 (Their eyesight is much better than human eyesight!)

-People must stay at least one-half mile from the eagles to ensure a successful nest.
+People must stay at least one-half mile from the eagles to ensure the best chances of a successful nest.
 CCWD closes trails near active nests.

 Eagles who are disturbed are likely to leave the nest.
 This could cause eggs or chicks to die.

 Nesting usually occurs from mid February to late June.

 The coastal range in the greater Bay Area has the largest golden eagle population in the world.
 Some golden eagles live at Los Vaqueros year-round, while others just pass through the area.

 Click below to view map as a PDF